 8. Understand that it will take time.

-It’s hard to trust your husband again after the betrayal you’ve experience.
+It’s hard to trust your husband again after the betrayal you’ve experienced.
 Even so, remember that your marriage is still salvageable.

 You can start by letting go of what happened in the past.
 Decide to forgive your husband.